-Adopted Policy: The National Association of Counties (NACo) urges Congress to amend the Family First Prevention Services Act so that it would not shift increased costs to states and counties by denying Title IV-E eligibility to children who would remain eligible for state or county-funded foster care and adoption assistance.
-In doing so, Congress should also provide states and counties with sufficient flexibility to serve and protect abused and neglected children as done currently under some state laws.
-NACo further urges that the bill's proscriptive provisions intended to reduce the use of congregate care be amended so that states and counties already proceeding with similar efforts may continue to do so.
-Additionally, Congress should extend federal IV-E waiver authority through September 30, 2024 unless comprehensive child welfare finance reform that reflects NACo's priorities is passed and implemented before that time.
-Finally, NACo opposes any congressional effort to block grant IV-E foster care financing.
+Adopted Policy: The National Association of Counties (NACo) urges the Trump Administration to provide administrative flexibility in the Family First Prevention Services Act (FFPSA) to minimize the anticipated cost-shifts to states and counties that will occur by denying FFPSA Title IV-E eligibility to children who would remain eligible for state or county-funded foster care and adoption assistance.
+Congress should also provide states and counties with sufficient flexibility to serve and protect abused and neglected children as done currently under some state laws.
+NACo further urges that Congress amend and/or the administration mitigates the law's proscriptive provisions intended to reduce the use of congregate care so that states and counties already proceeding with similar efforts may continue to do so.
+Additionally, Congress should extend federal IV-E waiver authority through September 30, 2024 unless comprehensive child welfare finance reform that reflects NACo's priorities is passed and implemented before waivers expire.